hpc/charliecloud/doc/tutorial.rst

 this.
 Note that run-time functionality such as :code:`ENTRYPOINT` is not supported.

-We will use the following very simple Dockerfile:
+We will use the following simple Dockerfile:

 .. literalinclude:: ../examples/hello/Dockerfile
    :language: docker